ftsrg-bta/lab-ethereum/guide/guide.md

 ### Layout of source files

-An example Solidity smart contract (implementing a wallet) can be seen below.
+An example Solidity smart contract (implementing a simple bank) can be seen below.
 Source files start with a `pragma` statement describing the _compiler version_ to use.
 A source file can then define multiple _contracts_.
-The example below has a single contract named `Wallet`.
+The example below has a single contract named `SimpleBank`.

 At a first glance, smart contracts are similar to simple classes in object-oriented programming.
 Contracts can define
 - _state variables_ which define the data stored on the blockchain and